aiAdrian/flatland_railway_extension/README.md

 In the current version of Flatland exactly one resource can be assigned to an agent at time.
 This allows solving a simplified resource allocation problem for railway operation - which is certainly not far away from problems in real railway world.
-But no important features such as " Flankenschutz" or "Durchrutschweg" can be modeled.
+But no important features such as ["Flankenschutz"](https://de.wikipedia.org/wiki/Fahrstra%C3%9Fe#Flankenschutz) or ["Fahrstrassenausschluss"](https://de.wikipedia.org/wiki/Fahrstra%C3%9Fe) can be modeled.
 With the [multiple resource allocation technics](https://github.com/aiAdrian/flatland_railway_extension/blob/master/flatland_railway_extension/environments/FlatlandResourceAllocator.py) - which allows to assigne more than one resource to an agent at time - this leads to a more realistic model and allows to model important aspects of railway safety.
 In consequence the modeling gets much more complex with respect of